JoyOfCodingPDX/GettingStarted/README.md

 instructor.
 This script invokes a Java program that zips up the source code and emails it to the Grader.
 Like the `survey.sh` script, it can only be run on the PSU CECS Linux machines.
 This script also builds the project using `mvn -Dgrader clean verify` to validate that the code that you are about to submit compiles, the tests succeed, and that the tests provide sufficient code coverage.
+Make sure that all of your code compiles before you submit it.
+The Grader will not to attempt to debug your code.
+Your grade will be reduced significantly if your code does not compile and the Grader has to read it.

 The `submit.sh` script takes one argument, the name of the Project to submit.
 The Project name (number) will determine the directory that contains the project's code.
 For instance, you can submit Project 1 by running the following command